ortus-docs/coldbox-docs/layouts_n_views/response_types.md

 |log|A pre-configured LogBox [Logger](http://wiki.coldbox.org/wiki/LogBox.cfm) object for this specific class object (*coldbox.system.logging.Logger*)|
 |wirebox|A reference to the [WireBox](http://wiki.coldbox.org/wiki/WireBox.cfm) object factory (*coldbox.system.ioc.Injector*)|

 As you can see, all views and layouts have direct reference to the request collections so it makes it incredibly easy to get and put data into it.
-Also, remember that the Renderer inherits from the base ColdBox Plugin class which in turn inherits from the FrameworkSuperType class.
-So all methods are at your disposal if needed.
+Also, remember that the Renderer inherits from the Framework SuperType so all methods are at your disposal if needed.

 > **Important** Do not put any type of business logic in layouts and views, it does not belong there!